The world of illusions

 ‘I am not worthy’

-In fact, we even have created an identity or persona to mask this feeling, to numb it and to cope with it.
+In fact, we even have created an identity or persona to mask this wound of unworthiness, to numb it and to cope with it.
 All with the sole purpose of not having to feel this feeling anymore.

 Emptiness, grief, resentment, projection